The Encounter - by Genna East and Mike Friedman

-For decades, alien visitors to our planet have captured readers and audiences, causing them to reflect on real-world crises and what they reveal about humanity.
-These stories are often a product of the era in which they were created.
+For decades, alien visitors to our planet have captured the imaginations of readers and film audiences, causing them to reflect on real-world crises and what they reveal about humanity.
+These stories are often a product of the times in which they were created.

-How would you envision an encounter with extraterrestrials coming to earth?
+How would you envision an encounter with extraterrestrials visiting earth?
 Would their intent be peace, discovery and enlightenment, or conquest and annihilation?
-Do you agree with the warnings of the late physicist, Stephen Hawking, that the METI project (Messaging Extraterrestrial Intelligence) involved in sending signals into space for extra-terrestrials might actually endanger us?
+How would we receive and attempt to interact with them?
+Did you agree with the late physicist, Stephen Hawking, that the METI project (Messaging Extraterrestrial Intelligence) involved in sending signals into space for extra-terrestrials might actually endanger us?
 The challenge -- should you decide to accept it -- is to write a story about such an alien encounter.

 Introduction (Culled from the original Encounter challenge.)

 "The year on earth is 2020.
 METI has been sending unsolicited messages to other worlds for over two years.
-Scientists from across the globe are excited over the launch of the powerful James Webb Space Telescope (JWST), an enormous leap forward that surpasses NASA's Hubble Telescope in the quest to understand the Universe and the origins of humanity.
+Scientists from across the globe are excited about the launch of the powerful James Webb Space Telescope, an enormous leap forward that surpasses NASA's Hubble Telescope in the quest to understand the Universe and the origins of humanity.

-Astronomers are also thrilled to discover a "super earth" located three light years from our solar system.
+Astronomers were also thrilled to discover a super earth located three light years from our solar system.
 Rather than a lifeless rock or something resembling the fiery gates of hell, Jate 22c is an exo-planet that appears to have a similar terrestrial atmosphere, gravity, water, and earth-like temperatures, albeit with unpredictable, massive shifts.

 What is not known is that the mega-civilization of bipedal humanoids inhabiting Jate were facing a crisis of survival.
 In desperation, the Jatites launched an interstellar craft to seek out potentially habitable planets beyond their own system by following the origins of earth's METI signals.